ameer017/configure-pharos/README.md

 - ✔ One-command project setup: Initialize and configure your project effortlessly
 - ✔ Automated compilation, testing, and deployment
 - ✔ Cross-framework compatibility
+- ✔ Frontend scaffolding: Automatically generate a frontend template based on the selected framework

 ## 📥 Installation